cterence/homelab-gitops/README.md

 <!-- TODO: more details on this part -->

-- Seal the secrets for external-secrets (and optionally gitlab-runner, we can't use external-secrets for this one because we cannot put an empty value as a CI/CD variable in Gitlab).
+- Seal the secrets for external-secrets.

-- Setup all the secrets in the Gitlab backend with the correct names.
+- Setup all the secrets in the Gitlab backend with the correct names (search for ExternalSecret resources).

 - Commit and push